nazimboudeffa/nazimboudeffa/README.md

 If you like what I do feel free to <a href="https://www.buymeacoffee.com/nazimboudeffa">BUY ME A COFFEE</a> or <a href="http://nazimboudeffa.github.io">ASK ME ANYTHING</a> (I don't use Patreon, I use TIPEEE to stay free)

+# BUSINESS
+  <p>What do I sell ? <a href="https://github.com/nazimboudeffa/nazimboudeffa/blob/main/gumroad.png">Some Unfinished Stuff</a> available for free on my GitHub, and not sure if I will move the books to GumRoad</p>

 <details><summary>More?</summary>

 # BOOKS